-There are a lot of terms you hear when people talk about senior living, from memory care to assisted living, to independent living, and more.
+There are a lot of terms you hear when people talk about senior living care types and communities, from memory care to assisted living, to independent living, and more.
 What do they all mean, and how do they relate to each other?
 Does your loved one need memory care?
 Exactly how “independent” is independent living?

 Adding to the confusion, different states may use different terms for the same thing.
 Navigating the sometimes conflicting information can seem extra overwhelming when you’re trying to determine what type of senior living your loved one needs.
 You want to—need to—make the right choice, but you’re feeling a little lost.
 It’s understandable.

 We’re going to clear up a few things by taking a closer look at three common types of lifestyles found in most senior living communities.
 In this article, we look at the differences between: